-Feature Detail Document Generation The Document Generator features a powerful WYSIWYG Document editor that you can use to: Import and export document templates using XML Customize copies of the basic, system-provided templates Create entirely new templates of your own design Test templates as you design them, by generating ad-hoc reports within the designer Create and customize independent Stylesheets, Tables of Contents and Cover Sheets to apply to any of your reports It also features a documentation generator that: Provides a wide range of simple options for filtering and modifying the report output Generates detailed and comprehensive documents based on the templates Has an embedded viewer for reading the generated documents directly within Enterprise Architect A tutorial on using the Document Generator and creating document reports is available on the Sparx Systems website.
-Virtual Documents If you want to create very focused and specific documents, with a greater complexity and presenting different views of your model data, you can do so using virtual documents.
+Feature Detail Document Generation The Document Generator features a powerful WYSIWYG Document editor that you can use to: Import and export document templates using XML Customize copies of the basic, system-provided templates Create entirely new templates of your own design Test templates as you design them, by generating ad-hoc reports within the designer Create and customize independent Stylesheets, Tables of Contents and Cover Sheets to apply to any of your reports It also features a documentation generator that:

+- Provides a wide range of simple options for filtering and modifying the report output - Generates detailed and comprehensive documents based on the templates - Has an embedded viewer for reading the generated documents directly within Enterprise Architect

+A tutorial on using the Document Generator and creating document reports is available on the Sparx Systems website.

+Virtual Documents

+If you want to create very focused and specific documents, with a greater complexity and presenting different views of your model data, you can do so using virtual documents.
 For these, you set up a Report Package element and/or Model Document elements, and link Packages or model searches (for elements) into the document in whatever order or combination is most appropriate to your requirements.

 You can select Packages from different areas of the model, arrange them in any order, and edit or delete the Packages; the virtual document automatically incorporates the changes each time you generate it.

-Word Master Documents

-As an alternative to virtual documents, you can link a number of document reports into a single Word master document.
-This is quite possible with the current report generator but is of greater use with the original Legacy RTF Report Generator.

-Typically you create a Word master document, then in Enterprise Architect generate some reports that you link back into sub-sections of the master document and refresh as required during project development.
-In this way the project document becomes an easily-managed and feature-rich work product.

-You can also populate a Word document from specific sections of reports, based on bookmarks - for example, a Word document might have a section for a small part of your component model; using bookmarks you can generate a full component model, and then link into just one section of the report.

-This way you can maintain a complex Word document from parts of Enterprise Architect reports; the Document Generator performs one pass for one template, but using a Word master document and Enterprise Architect bookmarks you can incorporate material from several documents with different formats based on different templates.
+Word Master Documents As an alternative to viry you can link a number reports into a single W document.
+This is quit current report generated use with the original L Generator.
+Typically you create a document, then in Entergenerate some reports into sub-sections of the and refresh as required development.
+In this w document becomes an and feature-rich work you can also populate from specific sections on bookmarks - for exadocument might have a small part of your comusing bookmarks you component model, and one section of the reports way you can main word document from Architect reports; the I Generator performs on of document or document of reports, based ample, a Word a section for a aponent model; can generate a full of then link into just ort.
+Intain a complex parts of Enterprise of Enterprise of the possible with th template, but using a Word master document and Enterprise Architect bookmarks you can incorporate material from several documents with different formats based on different templates.